Compulsory Acquisition of Property Assets and Businesses – Adelaide

-In certain limited circumstances, Federal and State Governments and local Councils can compulsory acquire your property.
+In certain limited circumstances Federal, State or Local Governments can compulsorily acquire your property.

 FAQs Click on the questions below to reveal the answer.

 What do I do if I am faced with a claim for compulsory acquisition of my property?

 Secondly, if you cannot prevent the acquisition, we can assist you in ensuring you obtain the maximum compensation for your loss.

 You can make claims for many types of loss and damage including the following: